willb335/chessboardjsx/CONTRIBUTING.md

 1. Fork and clone the repo
 2. Create a branch for your PR
 3. Run `npm run start` to start the development server
+4. Use `./src/integrations/Demo.js` to test your changes
-4. Follow the guidelines below for pushing changes.
+5. Follow the guidelines below for pushing changes

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: